What is Meditation

 This journey began with the evolution of biological life capable of self-referentiality.
 In highly advanced mammals, the intricate organization of matter enables self-referential feedback loops, allowing consciousness itself to spiral into self-awareness.
 This biological roar of feedback has, by now, reached a temporary culmination in the human brain—a structure so complex that it can generate more possible neural information-combinations than there are particles in the known universe.

-When Consciousness Discovers Itself
+When the Looped Consciousness Discovers Itself

 Now, let us read the following lines from Meister Eckhart with this perspective in mind—that the ‘God’ he speaks of could be understood as the first primordial consciousness: